Miguel75An/yelp-factbook/README.md

 # yelp-factbook
-A final project for Big Data class
+The Final project for Big Data class